 Books and book chapters

-Traynor, M. in preparation.
+Traynor, M. 2020.
 Stories of Resilience: tales from the frontline of nursing.
 London, Routledge.

 Traynor, M. 2017 Critical Resilience for Nurses: an evidence-based guide to survival and change in today’s NHS.
 Routledge.

 Allan, H., Traynor, M., Kelly, D., Smith, P. (2016) Understanding Sociology in Nursing.
 Sage.
 ISBN 9781473913592